 Open the packages of shirataki noodles and drain the noodles in a colander.
 Rinse well under cold water.

 Add the noodles to the boiling water.
 Boil 2 minutes.
 Drain.

 Heat a large skillet (12 inches/30 cm) or a wok over medium-low heat.
 Do not add any oil.
 Add the shirataki noodles to the dry skillet and cook for 8 to 10 minutes, using tongs to frequently turn and move the noodles as they cook.
 This process dries out the noodles.
 You’ll know they’re dry when they suddenly start to squeak as they’re moved around the skillet.
 Remove the noodles from the skillet and set aside.

 Whisk together tamari, rice wine vinegar, sesame oil, coconut aminos, fish sauce, ginger and garlic.

 Pour half of the mixture over the beef.
 Set aside.

 Heat a large skillet (12 inches) or a wok over medium-high heat.
 Wait several minutes for the pan to get really hot, then add the beef.
 Cook, stirring just a few times, until meat is cooked, 3 minutes.
 Transfer the meat to a plate.

-Let the pan heat up again and add the avocado oil.
+Let the pan heat up again and add avocado oil.
+Add the shredded carrots and bell pepper.
+Cook for 10-15 minutes.
 Add the mushrooms.
 Cook until mushrooms are soft, 3 to 5 minutes.
 Add the bok choy.
 Cook until just tender, 2 minutes.